Frequently Asked Questions

 Does WCC provide housing?

 During the winter and spring, Crew Leaders are responsible for finding your own housing.
 Many members find housing together.
 WCC can help you find suitable housing.

-During the summer while on a hitch, your home is a tent most of the time, which you are responsible for providing.
+During the summer while on a hitch, your home is a tent most of the time.
 WCC can rent tents to individuals depending upon availability.
 We have the option of staying in single dorm rooms while not on hitch; otherwise you are responsible for finding your own housing.

 What about transportation?

 You’ll need to get to the WCC office and cabin on your own, but it is not necessary to have a car.
 It is often possible to carpool with other members on a crew.
 WCC provides transportation from our cabin to all worksites and back.

 If you own a dog and plan to join WCC, you will need to make arrangements for someone to care for your dog while you are in the field.
 For safety reasons, dogs are not allowed at any WCC work site.

 Flexibility is an essential part of a successful term of service.
 Your schedule will fluctuate to meet the needs of project sponsors.
 However, the basic model for every ten day hitch is working 10-12 hour days and taking one day off in the middle of a hitch to explore the area and have some fun.
 For most of the season you’ll be camping at front-country and backcountry locations.